syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Styles.md

 The following screenshots shows the final outcome of the above code
 ![](SfDataGrid_images/SortIconCustomization.png)

-N> The image's BuildAction must be set to EmbeddedResource so that we can access the image via its file name.
+N> The image's BuildAction must be set to EmbeddedResource in order to access the image as resource as shown in above code.

 ### Change the color of the resizing indicator

-You can change the color of the resizing indicator using the GetResizingIndicatorColor override of the `DataGridStyle` class.
+You can change the color of the resizing indicator using the [GetResizingIndicatorColor](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataGridStyle~GetResizingIndicatorColor.html) override of the `DataGridStyle` class.
 The following code example illustrates how to change the color of the ResizingIndicator in `SfDataGrid`.

 {% highlight c# %}